The Healthy Keto® Diet for Beginners: Your Quick Start Guide

-7. Bring insulin levels (and your health) under control
+7. Bring fat storing hormone levels (and your health) under control

-High insulin levels pose severe risks to your health.
-Left untreated, high insulin levels can result in serious physical conditions including diabetes, strokes, cardiovascular issues, and Alzheimer’s, to name just a few.
-A ketogenic diet enables you to take control of your insulin level.
+High fat storing hormone levels pose severe risks to your health.
+Left untreated, high fat storing hormone levels can result in serious physical conditions including diabetes, strokes, cardiovascular issues, and Alzheimer’s, to name just a few.
+A ketogenic diet enables you to take control of your fat storing hormone level.
 It will not only vastly improve your health; it could save your life.

 We have hundreds, if not thousands, of success stories from ketogenic diet followers whose lives were changed by recovering their health, losing weight, rejuvenating their bodies, and regaining their zest for life.
 By following the simple principles described here, these benefits are available to anyone who wants to make a change for the better.